guptaria/Burger/README.md

 ## Functionality
 Using an home-grown ORM, the app has 3 basic CRUD functions...
 READ all entries from the MySQL database and display them to the DOM using Handlebars.<br>
-UPDATE a selected burger by clicking "Devour It", which... * hits an /burger/eat/:id route in Express to change its "devoured" status in the MySQL database * re-routes the webpage back to the index, where the burger is now in the devoured column (via Handlebars)<br>
+UPDATE a selected burger by clicking Button, which... * hits an /burger/eat/:id route in Express to change its "devoured" status in the MySQL database * re-routes the webpage back to the index, where the burger is now in the devoured column (via Handlebars)<br>
-CREATE a new burger using the "Place Order" form, which... * hits a /burger/create route in Express to insert a new burger into the MySQL database * re-routes the webpage back to the index, where the burger is now ready to be eaten column (via Handlebars)
+CREATE a new burger using the "Place Order" form, which... * hits a /burger/insertOne route in Express to insert a new burger into the MySQL database * re-routes the webpage back to the index, where the burger is now ready to be eaten column (via Handlebars)

 ## Programming/Scripting_Languages
 ### Front-end